wingersonMJ/batch_randomization/README.md

 1. Randomly assign samples to batches using simple randomization.
 2. Evaluate the success of the randomization using propensity scores.

-A propensity score represents the probability that a sample belongs to a particular batch, given known sample characteristics (e.g., age, biological sex).
+A **propensity score** represents the probability that a sample belongs to a particular batch, given known sample characteristics (e.g., age, biological sex).
 High propensity scores indicate that batch assignment is not truly random, and that batch membership can be predicted using these characteristics.
 Low propensity scores suggest that the sample characteristics are well-balanced across batches, making batch assignment less predictable.

 By iterating this process multiple times, we generate several potential randomization schemes, each with an associated propensity score.
 Researchers can then select a randomization scheme that optimally balances covariates across batches.

 ## Longitudinal data as a unique challenge:

-Longitudinal studies—where samples are collected from the same participant across multiple time points—present an additional challenge: ideally, all samples from a single participant should be processed in the same batch to minimize within-subject variability.
+Longitudinal studies — where samples are collected from the same participant across multiple time points — present an additional challenge: ideally, all samples from a single participant should be processed in the same batch to minimize within-subject variability.

 This constraint means that simple randomization is not feasible, as it does not account for repeated samples from the same participant.
-Instead, any randomization scheme must ensure that:
+Instead, the randomization scheme must ensure that:
 - Samples from the same participant remain within the same batch
 - The number of samples per participant (which may vary due to compliance or attrition) is accounted for
 - The maximum batch size is not exceeded

 ## Summary
 Batch effects introduce bias when analyzing biological samples, but randomization strategies can help mitigate these issues.
 A two-step approach of randomizing samples to batches and then evaluating balance using propensity scores can improve the stability of batch assignments.
+Longitudinal study designs require some additional considerations.